kavia-common/recipe-app-217252-217372/FrontendWebApplication/README.md

 - Feedback and profile actions stub success and update local mock profile.
 - Header shows a small “Mock Mode” badge and the health indicator reads “API: Mocked.”
 - Diagnostics page indicates mock mode and does not perform real network requests.
+- Mock images are guaranteed unique per recipe and update in previews thanks to:
+  - Stable per-recipe cache-busting param: `?rid=<recipe-id>`
+  - Optional build seed: `&v=1` when `REACT_APP_IMAGE_CACHE_BUST=true`
+  - Rendering uses a small utility to normalize image URLs if any custom URL is missing these params.

 To disable mock mode, remove the env variable or set it to `false`.